matheuscscp/gke-metadata-server/README.md

 `serviceAccount:{gcp_service_account}@{gcp_project_id}.iam.gserviceaccount.com`

-This "self-impersonation" IAM Policy Binding is necessary for the `GET /computeMetadata/v1/instance/service-accounts/*/identity` API to work.
+This "self-impersonation" IAM Policy Binding is optional, and only necessary for the `GET /computeMetadata/v1/instance/service-accounts/*/identity` API to work.
-This is because our implementation first exchanges the Kubernetes ServiceAccount Token for a Google Service Account OAuth 2.0 Access Token, and then exchanges this Access Token for an OpenID Connect ID Token. *(All these tokens are short-lived.)*

 Finally, add the following annotation to the Kuberentes ServiceAccount (just like you would in GKE):